 Storing a Cornish Hen

 If you buy a fresh Cornish hen, you should plan on cooking or freezing it within 24 hours.
 If cooking the hen, place in the refrigerator and then remove an about an hour before cooking to come to room temperature.
 To freeze fresh game hens, remove the giblets (a bag containing the liver, gizzard, and heart), and wash and pat dry before wrapping in an airtight package with all the air removed.
-If this is done properly, the Cornish hens can be stored in the freezer at zero F for six to nine months.
+If this is done properly, the Cornish hens can be stored in the freezer at 0 F for 6 to 9 months.

 Since a Cornish hen is a small chicken it can be cooked similarly with a shorter cooking time.